 - Each school may nominate only one student for the general competition and one student for the CTE competition.
 Principals must sign the application form in acknowledgement of their nomination.

 Applications must be submitted with valid signature of the nominating principal.

 Submission Instructions: Submission instructions are located on the last page of the application.

 Applications are due by 5:00 pm Central on Thursday, October 15, 2020.
 All submitted applications must be complete.
 A complete submitted application includes:

 Incomplete application packages will be considered ineligible for review.

-A review committee will consider the following when reviewing applications:
+The review committee will consider the following when reviewing general applications: